LiLin-biosoft/epiConv/README.md

                            Rowv=NA,
                            Colv=NA)
 ```
 In the script above, we perform differential analysis on cluster 4 and 8 (CD8 T cells and NK cells).
-Gernerally it is better to exclude  irrelevant cells as we cannot avoid selecting DE peaks from them.
-As the cell number is low (624 cells), we increase `qt` parameter in `zscore.single` to 0.1 in order to reduce the noise.
+Gernerally it is better to exclude  irrelevant cells as we cannot avoid selecting DE peaks from them when cluster information is not available.
+As the cell number is low (624 cells), we increase `qt` parameter in `zscore.single` to 0.1 to reduce the noise.
 Peaks with z-scores > 2 in at least 10% cells are selected as DE peaks and are embedded to 1D space in order to cluster peaks with similar patterns together.
 The majority of peaks are differentially accessible between CD8 T cells and NK cells but the chromtin states of some peaks are not uniform even within clusters.